INVEGA TRINZA® Dose Adjustments and Use in Special Populations1

 - Paliperidone has been detected in plasma at very low levels up to 18 months after a single-dose administration of INVEGA TRINZA®, and the clinical significance in the breast-fed infant is not known1

 Reference: 1.
-INVEGA TRINZA® [prescribing information].
-Titusville, NJ: Janssen Pharmaceuticals, Inc.; January 2019.
+INVEGA TRINZA® [Prescribing Information].
+Titusville, NJ: Janssen Pharmaceuticals, Inc.; August 2021.